 Stuarts Point was the port for vessels entering the Macleay River from the river’s old entrance.
 This silted over when a new entrance was forged by flood in 1893.

 Now the riverside hamlet sits by calm waters, which are breeding grounds for fish and crabs.
 There is a boat ramp and mooring available, and an almost unlimited choice of beach, river or blue water fishing spots.

 This peaceful river arm is also a playground for water sports enthusiasts and swimmers.

 The River Walk: starting at the end of Ocean Street in Stuarts Point the walk follows the riverbank for two and a half kilometres through native bushland including paper-barks, mangroves, banksias and eucalyptus to beautiful swimming areas and fishing spots along the Macleay River.

 Subscribe to our newsletter and receive updates and tips on what to do in the Macleay Valley Coast, including upcoming events and festivals, special offers and more.

-Kempsey Shire Council acknowledges the land of the Thungutti/Dunghutti Nation.
+Kempsey Shire Council acknowledges the land of the Thunggutti/Dunghutti Nation.
 We pay respect to Elders past and present.
 We acknowledge the role of emerging leaders to continue to guide us in the future.
 We acknowledge the Stolen Generations and the need to change practices to be inclusive.
-This land always was and always will be Thungutti/Dunghutti land.
+This land always was and always will be Thunggutti/Dunghutti land.

 Macleay Valley Coast is the destination brand of Kempsey Shire Council